 The heightening enthusiasm ominously cooled at this ominous conclusion.

-That moral booster was Macanroy's first fatal blunder of the night but as far as he was concerned no news was good news and he had just made sure him, and his staff would be isolated from the chain reaction setting off fissures through their treasured institution.
+That moral booster was Macanroy's first fatal blunder of the night, but as far as he was concerned, no news was good news, he was isolated from the chain reaction setting off fissures through their treasured institution.

 In his absence, Macanroy left Commander Quinn in charge of day to day operations on base.
 As a successful opportunist, Quinn was quite sensitive to the changing tides of fortune, and he sensed they might be turning against his master.

-Time was grinding by excruciatingly slow, and the commander decided the best way distract himself was to busy himself with his assigned tasks.
+Time was grinding by excruciatingly slow, and the commander decided the best way to distract himself was to busy himself with his assigned tasks.
 He got up from his desk and opened his office door.
-The hallways usually a hive of activity were still, and his MPs had gone.
+The hallways, usually a hive of activity, were still, and his MPs had gone.

 Quinn panicked he locked the door to his office and picked up the phone from his desk, but there was no dial tone.